6.12-2 Trafficking in Persons -- § 53a-192a

 For you to find the defendant guilty of this charge, the state must prove the following elements beyond a reasonable doubt:

-The defendant must have specifically intended to compel or induce the other person to engage in specific conduct.
-A person acts "intentionally" with respect to a result when (his/her) conscious objective is to cause such result. <See Intent: Specific, Instruction 2.3-1.>
+The defendant must have specifically intended to compel or induce the other person <insert specific allegations>.
+A person acts "intentionally" with respect to a result when (his/her) conscious objective is to cause such result. <See Intent: Specific Instruction 2.3-1.>

 If you unanimously find that the state has proved beyond a reasonable doubt each of the elements of the crime of trafficking in persons, then you shall find the defendant guilty.
 On the other hand, if you unanimously find that the state has failed to prove beyond a reasonable doubt any of the elements, you shall then find the defendant not guilty.